 Increasingly, investors are looking for ways to complement active-management investing, which relies heavily on the skill of individual managers.
 Smart-beta investing offers a systematic approach aimed at balancing investors’ exposures.
 By choosing to invest in smart beta exposures, investors are not necessarily shunning traditional cap-weighted indexes or the principles of active management.
 In fact, they are looking for a way to optimize the range of active strategies that make up their portfolios.

 A lot of what we’re seeing within the smart beta world is just investors gaining systematic access to investment exposures that have been primarily the domain of active managers.

+For those who want more detail, Russell Investments’ Smart Beta Guidebook offers in-depth information about smart beta investing and an overview of the Russell smart beta exposures.
 For the moment, however, it may be useful to take a closer look at how smart beta functions and how this approach can potentially benefit investors.

 The anatomy of smart beta